django-import-export/django-import-export/docs/installation.rst

 ``IMPORT_EXPORT_SKIP_ADMIN_CONFIRM``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If True, no import confirmation page will be presented to the user in the Admin UI.
+If ``True``, no import confirmation page will be presented to the user in the Admin UI.
 The file will be imported in a single step.

 The import will occur in a transaction.
 If the import results in validation errors,